Items tagged “liver”

 Hepatic hydatid infection

 Hepatic hydatid disease is a parasitic zoonosis caused by the Echinococcus tapeworm.
-In the liver, two agents are recognised as causing disease in the human: Echinococcus granulosus Echinococcus multilocularis For a general discussion, and for links to other system specific manifestations, p...
+In the liver, two agents are recognised as causing disease in humans: Echinococcus granulosus Echinococcus multilocularis For a general discussion, and for links to other system-specific manifestations, plea...